 Students may appeal the determination that they are not meeting satisfactory academic progress requirements.
 The following can be considered: extended illness; one-time extenuating circumstances which have since been resolved; and enrollment limitations due to academic advisement.
 The student and the academic advisor must submit a Satisfactory Academic Progress Review form with complete supporting documentation to the Financial Aid Office.
 The appeal will be evaluated and the student will be notified of the decision.
 Some appeals are approved through the use of an academic year contract or a semester-by-semester contract.
 Students placed on a contract are eligible for financial aid strictly according to the terms of the contract.
 Reinstated eligibility through a contract can alter the quantity and quality of the financial aid for which a student is eligible.
 Any deviation by the student from the terms of the contract results in the forfeiture of future financial aid eligibility.

 Students who have lost eligibility for financial aid due to an insufficient grade point average must obtain guidance from the Academic Review Office.
 If the student is readmitted to the university by the Academic Review Office following academic disqualification, the student must notify the Financial Aid Office for financial aid processing to resume.

-Any student who is appealing his or her Satisfactory Academic Progress status must meet all financial aid application deadlines and other eligibility requirements.
+Any student who is appealing his or her Satisfactory Academic Progress status must meet all financial aid application deadlines and other eligibility requirements and must regain eligibility before the end of the semester for which the aid is sought.
+Financial aid cannot be reinstated retroactively for a past semester.
 As with any type of financial aid appeal, Satisfactory Academic Progress appeals are funded on a funds-available basis.